 As with the arts and crafts, the fare on sale differs a little from the normal seasonal market offerings.

-Almost everything is organic, and you won’t find many of the populist Christmas snacks here: I didn’t spot any pretzels, langos or chocolate-coated fruit on my 2023 visit, for example, though I did unearth sausages and roast chestnuts.
+Everything is organic (except where no organic alternatives are available for a particular foodstuff), and you won’t find many of the populist Christmas snacks here: I didn’t spot any pretzels, langos or chocolate-coated fruit on my 2024 visit, for example, though I did unearth sausages and roast chestnuts.

 So instead of the usual, expect a more adventurous gastronomic selection drawn from Austrian and European tradition.

-In 2023, booths offer such delights as Fladenbrot (flat breads), Kiachl (a kind of flat doughnut), potato goulash, Blunzengröstl (a dish involving blood sausage), buckwheat crepes, and more.
+In 2024, booths offer such delights as Kiachl (a kind of flat doughnut), potato goulash, Blunzengröstl (a dish involving blood sausage), buckwheat crepes, and more.

-I enjoyed, for example, a Raclette (melted cheese on bread, which also left a glorious scent hanging in the air around the booth).
+I enjoyed, for example, a raclette: melted cheese on bread, which also leaves a glorious scent hanging in the air around the booth.

 All of this happens under an umbrella of sustainability, recycling, and a shared responsibility for this world.
-For example, a children’s carousel uses discarded goods for seating and runs on pedal power.
+For example, a children’s carousel used discarded goods for seating on my visit and ran on pedal power.

 Consider Art Advent a greener, more diverse variation on the traditional Christmas market experience.
 As such, you might best appreciate it in combination with a more conventional alternative, such as the Christkindlmarkt am Rathausplatz or Schönbrunn.